mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 ![calibration-points][cal_lin]

-For this set of points linear regression fitting seems to be suboptimal choice. \\(R^2 = 0.8754454029810919\\).
+For this set of points linear fitting seems to be suboptimal choice. \\(R^2 = 0.8754454029810919\\).
 Lets try other type of function - polynomial.

 #### Polynomial fit

-Polynomial fitting will better reflect character of the points.
-In this data set there is step increase region with more flat part at the top, which makes line bat choice.
-It would be much better to fit other type of function, which will bent and reflect plateau at the end.
-Such functions are polynomials or logarithmic functions.
-Increasing polynomial degree increases fitting accuracy, however at some point gain of accuracy is negligible, while calculations become more complex.
+Polynomial fitting may better reflect character of the points.
+In above data set there is step increase region with more flat part at the top.
+It would be much better to fit other type of function, which will be able to reflect plateau at the end.
+Such properties have polynomials or logarithmic functions.
+Lets try with second degree polynomial known as quadratic function.
 In this case second degree polynomial is sufficient.
-Fitting function creates list of coefficients for least-squares fit of the data points to the polynomial function described in general as: \\(p(x) = c_0 + c_1 x + ... + c_n x_n\\).
-I shall fit data to the second and third degree polynomial functions.
+Fitting function creates list of coefficients for least-squares fit of the data points to the polynomial function described in general as: \\(p(x) = c_0 + c_1 x + ... + c_n x_n\\):

 {% highlight python %}
 #polynomial fit